angular/angular/README.md

 ### Hello World Example

-This example consists of three basic pieces - a component, a decorator and a service.
+This example consists of three basic pieces - a component, a decorator, and a service.
 They are all constructed via injection.
 For more information see the comments in the source `modules/examples/src/hello_world/index.js`.

-You can build this example as either JS or Dart app:
+You can build this example as either a JS or a Dart app:

 * JS:
   * `$(npm bin)/gulp build.js.dev`, and